mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Adding a menu item

-To add a new menu item, pass it to the `components` prop.
+To add a new menu item, create a new item slot and pass it to the `components` prop.
+In the example below, the new slot is called `ColumnMenuUserItem` but you can choose any name and it'll be added to the menu automatically.
 You can also set the `displayOrder` (default `100`) or pass new props to the components using `componentsProps` prop.

 ```tsx